vcscsvcscs/SINCE-AI-SANDVIK-CHALLENGE/apps/classifier-server/README.md

     -   **Pros**: High reasoning capability, handles ambiguity and context well .
     -   **Cons**: Higher latency and cost per token.

+> RAG search is done by the agent module on positive classifications
 ### Intelligent Routing Strategy

 The core innovation is the **Confidence-Based Routing**.
 We do not send every request to the LLM.
 Instead, we analyze the confidence score of the local model: